oracle-livelabs/partner-solutions/sample-livelabs-templates/efficient-kubified-java-apps/provision/provision.md

-# Title of the Lab
+# Starter project

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+To demonstrate the concepts in this tutorial, we will use a simple Java application developed in Quarkus that exposes its own REST API and persists data in a H2 database, as well as doing a request to an external service to update content of the database.

-Estimated Time: -- minutes
+Estimated Time: 15 minutes

-### About <Product/Technology> (Optional)
+### Quarkus Extensions Used
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives